shakfu/buy/README.md

-# buy prototype
+# Buyer

-A prototype for an online purchasing support tool.
+A few variations on a basic online purchasing support tool.

+Meant to help learn about the strengths (and weaknesses) of each language used.

-## target core features
+## Target core features

+- commandline interface
-- organization and persistence of all buying data
+- organization and persistence (sqlite and alternatively, postgres) of all buying data
+	- inventory of purchased items
 - repl for buying support
 - webscraping of vendor's prices
-- inventory of purchased items
 - report generation (xlsx, html, pdf..)
     - quote comparison
     - shipping costs attribution based on destination (from, to)